McKlay/research-starter-handbook/docs/chapter15.md

 **🔹 Set Internal Deadlines (Not Just the Final One)**

 Don’t aim for *just* the conference or journal deadline.
 Plan backwards.

+Internal deadlines help you pace your work and ensure there’s time for feedback and revisions.
+Share your timeline with co-authors and advisors so everyone is on the same page.

 | Task                             | Recommended Deadline Before Submission |
 |----------------------------------|----------------------------------------|